forestlaw77/memories-frontend/README.md

 ✅ Notes

-- You can mount sample data into memories-storage/local_storage to test resource loading.
+- You can mount sample data into `memories-storage/local_storage` to test resource loading.
-- If you're using VS Code with Remote Containers, the .vscode-server volume ensures persistent extensions.
+- If you're using VS Code with Remote Containers, the `.vscode-server` volume ensures persistent extensions.
 - UID/GID mapping ensures file permissions match your host system.
+- Environment variables are loaded from `.env.local` in each project.
+See `.env.example` for reference.

 ## 🧰 Tech Stack